dmmulroy/dmmulroy/README.md

 - Node
 - and the broader JS ecosystem

 My current passion and interests revolve around OCaml, ReasonML, Melange, and the wider realm of functional programming.
-I dedicate a significant portion of my time to promoting and educating others about OCaml and functional programming.
-Additionally, I'm actively engaged in developing for this ecosystem, which you can watch live on my Twitch stream at [twitch.tv/dmmulroy](https://twitch.tv/dmmulroy).

 ### Some of my notable and favorite work includes